Distributional Instrumental Variable Method

-Generalisability refers to a model's ability to maintain predictive accuracy in unseen environments, especially when environments induce distribution shifts.
-Theoretical results on minimax solutions \citep[Proposition 3.1-3.3]{christiansen2022} suggest that the causal function is minimax optimal when environments induce distribution shifts that are sufficiently strong, ensuring better generalisation across distribution shifts.
+Generalizability refers to a model's ability to maintain predictive accuracy in unseen environments, especially when environments induce distribution shifts.
+Theoretical results on minimax solutions \citep[Proposition 3.1-3.3]{christiansen2022} suggest that the causal function is minimax optimal when environments induce distribution shifts that are sufficiently strong, ensuring better generalization across distribution shifts.

-We assess the model's generalisability by testing it on the 50 environments with the strongest distribution shifts.
+We assess the model's generalizability by testing it on the 50 environments with the strongest distribution shifts.
 For each environment, we compute the MSE, summarise the results using quantiles, and report the average values over 10 runs.
-The results are presented in Table~\ref{tab:singlecell_generalisability}.
-Across all quantiles, DIV consistently ranks among the top two methods, demonstrating strong generalisation to unseen environments.
+The results are presented in Table~\ref{tab:singlecell_generalizability}.
+Across all quantiles, DIV consistently ranks among the top two methods, demonstrating strong generalization to unseen environments.
 It performs particularly well in the lower and mid quantiles and remains competitive at higher quantiles.
 This suggests that DIV might effectively capture the causal function and can adapt well to varying intervention strengths.